Fabulous Non-Alcoholic Chocolate Martini – The Perfect Valentine Day’s Mocktail

 Dusting your martini.

 Talk about the next level.
+Look at you using bartending’s terms.
 So normally “dusts” are made from reduced alcohol of some sort.
 In our world, we are simply sprinkling a tiny bit of the cocoa powder on the top of the drink just before serving.
 Think of it as pixie dust.

 Garnishes

 Whipped cream and the cherry.
-I am assuming there is nobody in this group that has not enjoyed a banana split or hot fudge sundae.
+I am assuming there is nobody in this group who has not enjoyed a banana split or hot fudge sundae.
 You know what to do!

 Cocktail napkins